 What’s your current role and how have you put your learning into practice?

 “I am the co-founder and HR partner of a new company called hrsafe.
 I was seeing a lot of very worried SME owners who wanted to ensure their employees were looked after, but were worried about a fine or action from the Fair Work Ombudsman or State Work Health and Safety regulators.
 So I decided to create a company that just focused on providing these two services to clients, regardless of their location in Australia.

-“Both my courses at CSU have enabled me to evolve my business model, giving it several competitive advantages.”
+“Both my courses have enabled me to evolve my business model, giving it several competitive advantages.”

 What are some of the course highlights?

 “I think this area represents the future of HR.
-I’m so excited about it that I plan to study a Doctorate of Business Administration on this subject with CSU in the near future.”
+I’m so excited about it that I plan to study a Doctorate of Business Administration on this subject with Charles Sturt University in the near future.”

 What does the future of HRM look like?